Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

-- Remove from the oven and allow to cool in the pan for about 5 minutes.
-Invert the cake to a wire rack and allow it to cool completely before glazing with the ganache.
+Remove from the oven and allow to cool in the pan for about 5 minutes.
+Invert the bread to a wire rack to cool completely.

 Make the ganache:

-- Cake can be covered tightly in plastic wrap and kept in room temperature up to 3 days.
+Cake can be stored in an airtight container at room temperature up to 3 days.